Google Search Console adds the regular expression support in Performance Report that we SEO’s have waiting for.

 Check out our article on Image SEO (Image are super important they drive traffic if executed properly.)

 Application of Regular Expression in Search Engine Optimization

-Regex is a staple of search engine.
+Regex is a staple of search engines.
 It is extremely Powerful for identifying and extracting data from Google Search Console.
-In a nutshell Extracting the data with this method helps to simplify and automate a lot of different SEO work.
+In a nutshell, Extracting the data with this method helps to simplify and automate a lot of different SEO work.

 Here is what it looks like: